gocardless/gocardless-pro-java/README.md

 This client is still in beta and is subject to change.
 Until a stable major version is released you should expect breaking changes.

+An example application using this library can be found [here](https://github.com/gocardless/gocardless-pro-java-example).

 ## Getting started

 With Maven: